 - Repair corrupt Excel files using the “Open and Repair” feature.

 Keyboard shortcuts are time-saving tools that can significantly enhance your Excel experience.
-Here are some useful keyboard shortcuts:
+Here are some useful keyboard shortcuts to learn Excel spreadsheet functions properly:

 - Ctrl + C: Copy selected cells.